sfinnexe/NOAH_demographics/README.md

 # Naturally Occuring Affordable Housing (NOAH) Demographics

-## Demographic analysis of census tracts in Philadelphia with high concentrations of vulnerable Naturally Occuring Affordable Housing
+The goal of this analysis was to find the racial and ethnic demographic information of census tracts in Philadelphia where there is a high concentration of vulnearable NOAH properties.

+## Definitions
+**high concentration of NOAH properties:**
+**vulnerable NOAH properties:**

+## Code and Resources used

+## Data

+## Visualizations